-4.1.5.3 Follow-up observation strategy
+4.1.5.3 Nearby SN follow-up observation strategy

 The science objectives can be achieved through the observation of the time evolution of fluxes (light curves) and line spectroscopy.
 It is important to observe the SN as soon as possible.